 Step 5: Marketing Your Website

 With the website fully built and full of content, it’s time to start marketing it to the world.
 After all, your website will not be returning your investment without a healthy supply of visitors.
-Luckily, there’s a lot of ways to go about it.
+Luckily, there are a lot of ways to go about it.

 For starters, and probably the most obvious path, social media.
 You can build a profile page on all social media websites at no extra charge to you.
 This allows you to reach a large audience and build your influence.